huggingface/blog/safetensors-security-audit.md

-With pickle, it is possible to write a malicious file posing as a model that gives full control of a user's computer to an attacker without the user's knowledge, could gain full control of the computer and steal all their bitcoins 😓.
+With pickle, it is possible to write a malicious file posing as a model that gives full control of a user's computer to an attacker without the user's knowledge, allowing to steal all their bitcoins 😓.

 While this vulnerability in pickle is widely known in the computer security world (and is acknowledged in the PyTorch [docs](https://pytorch.org/docs/stable/generated/torch.load.html)), it’s not common knowledge in the broader ML community.